 As candidates know, a far greater percentage of voters hear the original lie in a campaign ad than ever read about the fact-checked version in a local paper or website like Factcheck.org or Politifact.com.
 And even if voters do hear the refutation of an ad’s claims, studies show that may not alter their perceptions created by the original ad.
 It may well be that the standards for commercial advertising have worked too well, instilling in many viewers the belief that what they hear on television is mostly true.
 “You hear people say, ‘The ads must have some truth to them, or they wouldn’t let them on television,’ ” says Brooks Jackson of Factcheck.org, a project of the Annenberg Public Policy Center at the University of Pennsylvania.
 “Truth in advertising lulls us into a false sense of

 Former United States (U.S.) President George W. Bush’s administration was criticized for producing illegal, fake news announcements in order to sell its federal programs.
-“The US government admitted it paid actors to pose as journalists in video news releases sent to TV stations intending to convey support for new laws about health benefits,” reported Guardian News and Media Limited in March 2004.
-“The government also prepared scripts to be used by news
+“The US government admitted it paid actors to pose as journalists in video news releases sent to TV stations intending to convey support for new laws about health benefits,” reported Guardian News and Media Limited in

 The Washington Post reported in March 2005 that “Press Secretary Scott McClellan officially confirmed that the White House is blowing off the Government Accountability Office’s finding that prepackaged administration video news releases constitute illegal covert